Grokking Beyond Neural Networks: An Empirical Exploration with Model Complexity: Experiments

 As previously mentioned, to demonstrate the existence of grokking with linear regression, a very specific learning setting was required.
 We employed Dataset \ref{dataset:0-1-classification-slope} with three additional spurious dimensions and two training points.
 Given a particular example $x_0$ from the dataset, the spurious dimensions were added as follows to produce the new example $x'$:

-The model was trained as though the problem were a regression task with outputs later transformed into binary categories based on the sign of the predictions.\footnote{If $f_\theta(x) < 0$ then the classification of a given point was negative and if $f_\theta(x) > 0$.} To find the model weights, we used SGD over a standard loss function with a MSE data fit component and a scaled weight-decay complexity term\footnote{As demonstrated by \cite{simple-networks-mdl:1993}, this loss function has an equivalence with the MDL principle when we fix the standard deviations of prior and posterior Gaussian distributions.}:
+The model was trained as though the problem were a regression task with outputs later transformed into binary categories based on the sign of the predictions.\footnote{If $f_\theta(x) < 0$ then the classification of a given point was negative and if $f_\theta(x) > 0$, then the class was positive.} To find the model weights, we used SGD over a standard loss function with a mean squared error (MSE) data fit component and a scaled weight-decay complexity term\footnote{As demonstrated by \cite{simple-networks-mdl:1993}, this loss function has an equivalence with the MDL principle when we fix the standard deviations of prior and posterior Gaussian distributions.}:

-In Equation \ref{eqn:lr-loss-function}, $i$ indexes the dimensionality of the variables $w_0, \mu_0$ and $\sigma_0$, $\epsilon_0$ is the noise variance, $\mu_0$ is the prior mean, $\sigma_0$ is the prior variance, and $w$ is the weight vector of the model.
+In Equation \ref{eqn:lr-loss-function}, the term $w^{i}$ represents the individual weights of the linear regression model corresponding to each feature dimension.
+Further, $i$ indexes the dimensionality of the variables $w$, $\mu_0$ and $\sigma_0$, $\epsilon_0$ is the noise variance, $\mu_0$ is the prior mean, and $\sigma_0$ is the prior variance.
 For our experiment, $\mu_i$ was taken to be $0$ and $\sigma_i$ to be $0.5$ for all $i$.
 Regarding initialisation, $w$ was heavily weighted against the first dimension of the input examples\footnote{$w^0 = ^T$.}.
 This unusual alteration to the initial weights was required for a clear demonstration of grokking with linear regression.

 The accuracy, complexity and data fit of the linear model under five random seeds governing dataset generation is shown in Figure \ref{fig:lr-zero-one-slope}.
 Clearly, in the region between epochs $2 \cdot 10^{1}$ and $10^{3}$, validation accuracy was significantly worse than training accuracy and then, in the region $2 \cdot 10^{3}$, the validation accuracy was very similar to that of the training accuracy.
-This satisfies Definition \ref{def:grokking}, although the validation accuracy did not always reach $100\%$ in every case.
-Provided in Appendix \ref{sec:lr-with-specific-seed} is an example of a training run with a specific seed and a clearer case of grokking with $100\%$ accuracy.
+This satisfies our definition of grokking, although the validation accuracy did not always reach $100\%$ in every case.
+Provided in Appendix \ref{sec:lr-with-specific-seed} is the accuracy and loss of a training run with a specific seed that reaches $100\%$ accuracy.

+We also completed a series of further experiments concerning model initialisation, weight evolution and the necessity of weight decay which we present in Appendix \ref{sec:further-analysis-of-lr}.
+We find that the resulting trends are consistent with the grokking mechanism we suggest in Section \ref{sec:grokking-theory} and so are the evolution of the weights.
+Further, we show that without weight decay we do not see grokking.
+This demonstrates that some form of regularisation is required, providing evidence that the grokking mechanism we suggest might be both sufficient and necessary in this setting.